-If there are any changes to your Reading Committee, it must be submitted to the Office of Student Services on an updated Request for Admission to Ph.D.
-Candidacy form:
+If there are any changes to your Reading Committee, it must be submitted to the Office of Student Services on a revised Request for Admission to Ph.D.
+Candidacy form.
+Please follow the above instructions in steps 2 and 3 in order to have the new reading committee member(s) approved.
+If the person is not a Georgia Tech faculty member, please email the CV to your Staff Academic Advisor in the Office of Student Services.